 Further we assessed the presumed fraud risk on revenue recognition as irrelevant, since the Company's sole significant source of income is finance income.
 Such finance income is derived from long term loan agreements with the Parent and Sister including fixed terms and conditions in respect of interest.

-As a consequence, we did not identify an incentive nor pressure for the managing board members to achieve certain results or specific finance income targets and there appears to be limited perceived opportunity to commit a material fraud in this area.
+As a consequence, we did not identify an incentive nor pressure for the Board of Directors to achieve certain results or specific finance income targets and there appears to be limited perceived opportunity to commit a material fraud in this area.

-Based on the above and on the auditing standards, we identified the following presumed fraud risk that is relevant to our audit, and responded as follows:
+Based on the above and on the auditing standards, we identified the following presumed fraud risk in respect of management override of controls that is relevant to our audit and responded as follows: